hyperledger/identus-docs/documentation/docs/quick-start.md

 Atala PRISM consists of core components to facilitate typical SSI interactions between issuers, holders, and verifiers.

 #### A Cloud Agent
-A cloud agent can issue, hold and verify verifiable credentials on behalf of organizations or individuals, and manage DIDs and DID-based connections.
-Our Cloud Agent comes with an easy to use REST API to enable easy integration into your solution, and uses DIDComm V2 as a messaging protocol for agent-to-agent communication.
+A Cloud Agent can issue, hold, and verify [verifiable credentials (VCs)](documentation/docs/concepts/glossary.md/#verifiable-credentials) for any entity and manage [decentralized identifiers (DIDs)](documentation/docs/concepts/glossary.md/#decentralized-identifier) and DID-based connections.
+The PRISM Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](documentation/docs/concepts/glossary.md/#didcomm) as a messaging protocol for agent-to-agent communication.

 It is maintained as an open source component through the [Hyperledger Lab: Open Enterprise Agent](https://labs.hyperledger.org/labs/open-enterprise-agent.html) organisation.

 More in depth documentation about Cloud Agent can be found [here](/docs/atala-prism/prism-cloud-agent/overview).